Other Common Names: common laurel, English laurel

 Large, spreading, evergreen shrub, growing to around 20 feet tall and wide spreading.

-Flowers in erect racemes, 2-5 inches long.
+Flowers in upright racemes, 2-5 inches long.
 Flowers white, with 5 petals and about 0.4 inches (1 cm) wide.

 Leaves are alternately arranged, leathery with serrate margins and two glands at the base of the blade near point of attachment with petiole.
 Leaf blades ~2-8 inches long, oval to elliptic-oblong in shape, and dark to medium green above, paler green below.

 Stems have smooth reddish brown to dark brown bark.
 New stems are green.